If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 If you forget to inform the insurance company of your wish to cancel the policy in time, they will be more than happy to press the automatic life insurance renewal button.
 After all, that is to their advantage, allowing them to collect more premiums from you.
 What could be better than that for them?

-So, the onus is on you to inform the insurance carrier that you do not want to renew the policy.
+So, the onus is on you to inform the insurance carrier that you do not want to extend the policy.
 If you do not, you will be in for a shock when the next statement comes through the door.

 What happens when your term life insurance policy expires?

 A term life insurance policy expires when it completes its term.
-If your policy is approaching the end of its term, you have three or four options (depending on your policy) in front of you.
+If your life insurance policy is approaching the end of its term, you have three or four options (depending on your policy) in front of you.

 - Cancel the existing policy (That is, simply let it complete its term and expire)